Skip to main content

 Apply for franchise financing

 ClearValue Lending works with packing, shipping, and business services franchise operators on SBA 7(a), SBA Microloan, equipment financing, and working capital facilities.
-Apply at Find my match.
-Your file routes to one matched lender.
+Start at small business financing or apply at Find my match.
+Your file routes to the funding partners best matched to your file.

 Sources